hyrmn/hyrmn/README.md

  How to find 🔍 me around the web 🌎:
   - 📫 You can email me at [hyrman@fastmail.net](mailto:hyrman@fastmail.net)
   - 💭 You can tweet me [@hyrman](https://twitter.com/hyrmn).
 My DMs are open as well.
-  - 🔗 Or, if you have a killer job that you think I am perfect for, you can reach me on [LinkedIn](https://www.linkedin.com/in/benhyrman/)
+  - 🔗 Or, if you have a killer job that you think I am perfect for, you can reach me on [LinkedIn](https://www.linkedin.com/in/benhyrman/).
+I might not be looking, but I might know some great people that are.
   - 📜 Open an issue on [this repository](https://github.com/hyrmn/hyrmn)

 ✨ Have a wonderful day✨